Good Eggs design system

-When I joined Good Eggs as their only product designer my first undertaking was to audit all the components, all the type styles, and all the iconography used on Good Eggs.
+My first undertaking when I joined Good Eggs was to audit all the components, all the type styles, and all the iconography used on Good Eggs.
 Good Eggs had just launched a brand refresh that rethought the photography style, color palette, and the typography used for marketing campaigns & materials.

-Once my sorting & purging of the current UI was complete I wanted to identify opportunities to inject some of the new brand elements in the marketplace.
+Once the current styles were sorted I identified opportunities to inject some of the new refresh into our product UI.
 My goal was to create an evergreen system that could blend in with the current, more modern refresh but also withstand Marketing’s experimentation.
-I chose to adopt some of the stylistic changes from the brand refresh—such as the color palette—into the updated system.
-These stylistic changes could be easily evolved in the future to maintain visual alignment.
+I chose to adopt some of the new base stylistic elements—such as the color palette—into the updated system.
+These stylistic changes could be easily evolved in the future to maintain aesthetic alignment.

 IMG_2451.png